jsonkao/sync-archives/README.md

-A script for retrieving scraper archives that are stored on GitHub.
+A script for syncing local scraper archives with GitHub repositories.

 ## Setup